Quansight-Labs/grants-templates/README.md

 Application budgets must reflect the actual needs of the proposal.
 The Chan Zuckerberg Initiative will work closely with successful applicants to arrive at a mutually acceptable budget after review.

-:warning: For Quansight Labs folks: Tania and Ralf will be sharing the template with you.
+:warning: For Quansight Labs folks: Tania and Ralf will be sharing the budget template with you.

+### :woman_technologist: Applicant CV  - PI only (required)

+Upload in PDF format; include current and recent employment, education history, and references to any major publications, software contributions, or other relevant outputs (maximum of two pages)

+##
+### :paperclip: Instructions for supporting attachments (optional)

+Upload in PDF format; attachments should be uploaded in a combined single PDF.
+Include up to three pages of additional information.
+This section can include figures, charts and tables, references for the proposal, or any additional material in support of the proposal (maximum of three pages).
+Uploading any additional information is completely optional and not required.